IgorQuint/Udacity_Self-Driving-Car-Engineer-NanoDegree_SDCe-ND/CarND-TrafficSignClassifier-P3/writeup_template.md

 ![vizualization web images preprocessed](images/preprocessed_web_images.png)

+All but the third image should be relatively easy to classify.
+These images are basically clipart, pictograms where the sign is already centered and not negatively impacted by lighting conditions.
+The third image is an actual photo, where the sign is smaller than the entire picture.
+This makes is somewhat harder for the net to classify, as not every part of the image needs to be processed through the net.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).